jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 That's all!

-`BuildIndexesFromAnnotations()` (or, `BuildIndexesFromAnnotationsForSqlServer()`) extension method scans the DbContext with .NET Reflection technology, and detects `[Index]` attributes, then build models related to indexing.
+`BuildIndexesFromAnnotations()` (or, `BuildIndexesFromAnnotationsForSqlServer()`) extension method scans the DbContext with .NET Reflection technology, and detects `[IndexColumn]` attributes, then build models related to indexing.

-After doing that, the database which created by EF Core, contains indexes that are specified by `[Index]` attributes.
+After doing that, the database which created by EF Core, contains indexes that are specified by `[IndexColumn]` attributes.

 ## Appendix A - Suppress "NotSupportedException"

-You will run into "NotSupportedException" when you call `BuildIndexesFromAnnotations()` with the model which is annotated with the `[Index]` attribute that's "IsClustered" property is true, or "Includes" property is not empty.
+You will run into "NotSupportedException" when you call `BuildIndexesFromAnnotations()` with the model which is annotated with the `[IndexColumn]` attribute that's "IsClustered" property is true, or "Includes" property is not empty.

 If you have to call `BuildIndexesFromAnnotations()` in this case (for example, share the model for different Database products), you can suppress this behavior with configuration, like this.